learnbin.net nav logo

 Table 01: Classification of bacteria depends on the respiration

-02. Classification of bacteria depend on nutrition
+02. Classification of bacteria depends on nutrition

 Bacteria can be divided into two main groups according to the source of the carbon used for nutrition.